andersmurphy/andersmurphy-blog/resources/posts/2024-05-14-clojure-structured-concurrency-and-scoped-values.md

 Cannot invoke "Object.getClass()" because "x" is null
 ```

-The task threads do not inherit the value of the `*inc-aomunt*` binding so we get an error.
+The task threads do not inherit the value of the `*inc-amount*` binding so we get an error.
 Thankfully, this is easy to fix with the `bound-fn*` function.
 A higher order function that transfers the current bindings to the new thread:

 ```clojure
 (binding [*inc-amount* 3]